Vyralmarketing/Escrow/_posts/2016-01-11-santa-clara-real-estate-market-update.md

 <iframe
 allowfullscreen="" frameborder="0" height="270"
 src="https://www.youtube.com/embed/tBHVLoHEL1w" width="480"></iframe>
-##What does the real estate market look like in Santa Clara County?

 Currently, there are just over 1,000 active homes on the market.
 The average sales price is $860,000, and homes spend an average of 69 days on the market.
 In more desirable areas, homes are on the market for one or two weeks!

 Inventory is extremely low right now, with about one month of inventory on the market.
 Since there is a shortage of inventory, home values are going up.
 Many sellers are receiving multiple offers, especially in desirable areas with